mattywausb/Willibald-Data/doc/Setup_Load_Willibald.md

 # Introduction
 Willibald DB installation is very complex.
 Why?
-- DDLs and DML's  are coded for MS SQl Server.
+- DDLs and DML's  are coded for MS SQL Server.
 - Some DDL's are missing.
 - CSV files uses german date and decimal separator format.
 - several periods of data with different tables and columns has to be loaded